 Like the western rattlers that stow beneath erratic boulders in the surrounding foothills, Salt Lake City has shed its skin several times in the past two decades.
 SLC’s glistening new look reveals a town teeming with arts, nightlife and attitude that left me hissing for just one extra play day — if not two.
 Though there are enough fun things to do in Salt Lake City to keep you occupied for a week, visitors with less time can read below for the best way to enjoy SLC on the quick.

 I’ve been a Salt Lake cruiser for years, zipping past downtown on my way to visit Park City or play in Little Cottonwood Canyon.
 So imagine my surprise when I finally checked into a boutique hotel here and took a look around.
 First impression?
-Everyone’s having a good time, whether they’re hanging out on the Beerhive Pub terrace, catching some live jazz or hitting one of multiple downtown breweries (see "Hit the Pubs" below and read: Brewing Up the Best), queuing up for the Tumbleweeds Film Festival at the Rose Wagner PAC or tailgating before the nationally ranked Utah Utes football game.
+Everyone’s having a good time, whether they’re hanging out on the Beerhive Pub terrace, catching some live jazz or hitting one of multiple downtown breweries (see "Hit the Pubs" below and read: "Discover the Breweries of the Wasatch Front"), queuing up for the Tumbleweeds Film Festival at the Rose Wagner PAC or tailgating before the nationally ranked Utah Utes football game.
 Must be that Wasatch Range elevation.

 Share a Bike and Bites